Alhama de Granada: Tourism

 Alhama de Granada looks out over spectacular scenery; the view to the Sierra Nevada is uninterrupted.
 The Sierras of Tejeda, Almijara and Alhama Natural Park is a few kilometers to the south.
 Alhama is situated not far from Arenas del Rey (about 14 km away) which itself is situated on the edge of the vast Bermajales lake which is surrounded by woods of poplars and Mediterranean black pines.
 Constructed between 1947 and 1954 this reservoir with a hydro-electric plant at one end provides sandy beaches, safe swimming and plenty of non-motorised water sports.
 There are also a couple of cafes at the edge of the lake.
 Many people spend evenings and weekends barbecuing at the water's edge.

 There are more than a few bars in Alhama which serve coffees and "tostadas" in the morning, lunch in the late afternoon, and tapas in the evening.
 At lunchtime a number of the bars serve a 'menu del día', a limited choice, but freshly prepared 3 course meal for a very reasonable price, often including a drink and bread.

 As is the tradition in the Granada region almost all of the bars serve a free tapas with every drink that is ordered.

-There is a programme of fiestas throughout the year: January 5 on the Three Kings there is a small parade through town where candies are thrown to the children, on the 2nd February the town still celebrates a fiesta which harks back to medieval times 'Candelaria' where a series of small fires are lit throughout the town and wine, with food is served to those that approach, welcoming travellers to the town.
+There is a programme of fiestas throughout the year: January 5 on the Three Kings there is a small parade through town where candies are thrown to the children, on 2 February the town still celebrates a fiesta which harks back to medieval times 'Candelaria' where a series of small fires are lit throughout the town and wine, with food is served to those that approach, welcoming travellers to the town.
 In February there is also an increasingly famous wine festival, plus two weekends of carnaval.
 At Easter (Semana Santa) there are processions and in the summer there is a full programme of cultural events, almost all of which are free to attend.
 There are two ferias one (in June) to mark the start of summer and the other in September to mark the end of summer.

 There are municipal sports facilities available to the public including an outdoor pool which is open in summer.